jqvxz/web/README.md

 ## Information

-1. Website version is V.7-pre2
+1. This is version 8-pre of this website
 2. Contact me if there are issues

-## Log

-1. Updated to Version 7 pre release